Creating Agricultural Opportunities in Eastern North Carolina

 Description:

-This grant provides funding to the University of Mount Olive (UMO) to construct a building for classroom, lab, and meeting space at UMO’s 63-acre Kornegay Student Farm in Duplin County.
-The new building will enable UMO to host a variety of courses, conduct meetings, maintain a wet laboratory, and provide offices for farm personnel.
-The farm will be an essential educational resource for UMO that will complement in-class learning by serving as a living laboratory.
-In addition to traditional agricultural classes, students will have the opportunity to participate in various other agriculture programs and trainings.
-UMO will also use the farm and building for agriculture academies it provides to high school students and for supervised agricultural experiences for FFA members.
-UMO expects to create seven new full time positions related to the farm.
-Other outcomes for the project include increased student enrollment in and completion of agriculture and related programs, placement of graduates in agriculture-related jobs in rural North Carolina, and additional industry standard certifications for students.
-Golden LEAF funds will be used for site-preparation and construction costs related to the new building.
+This grant funded the University of Mount Olive (UMO) to construct a building for classroom, lab, and meeting space at UMO’s 63-acre Kornegay Student Farm in Duplin County.
+The new building enabled UMO to host a variety of courses, conduct meetings, maintain a wet laboratory, and provide offices for farm personnel.
+The farm has become an essential educational resource for UMO that complements in-class learning by serving as a living laboratory.
+In addition to traditional agricultural classes, students were provided the opportunity to participate in various other agriculture programs and trainings.
+UMO also used the farm and building for agriculture academies it provides to high school students and for supervised agricultural experiences for FFA members.
+UMO created seven new full-time positions related to the farm.
+Other outcomes for the project included increased student enrollment in and completion of agriculture and related programs, placement of graduates in agriculture-related jobs in rural North Carolina, and additional industry standard certifications for students.
+Golden LEAF funds were used for site-preparation and construction costs related to the new building.